Education

 The residency program is an ACGME-approved, three-year training program for the development of specialists in dermatology.
 The correlation of cutaneous pathophysiology with clinical disease and therapeutic response is strongly emphasized in the clinical services.
 Upon program completion, whether it is private practice in New York City or the Mayo Clinic, our residents are ready to go about anywhere.
 See where else our residents have gone.

-There are 15 positions in the residency program with five trainees accepted per year.
+There are 17 positions in the residency program with seven trainees accepted per year.
 Residency appointments are for one year; however, residents are expected to complete the three years of training at University of Iowa Hospitals and Clinics.
-The department has a very active student teaching program since all University of Iowa medical students have a two-week dermatology rotation.
+The department has a very active student teaching program since the University of Iowa offers a two-week dermatology rotation for medical students.

 "I think anybody would tell you that there's a good relationship between the residents and the faculty.
 It makes it fun to come to work everyday."